xiaohen1996/HuffmanCoding/README.md

 # HuffmanCoding

-implement the complete Huffman coding scheme, from compute frequency to text compression and decompression.
+●	Wrote and implemented Huffman coding process.
+●	Compress file data by turning each character into unique binary code.
+●	decompress file data from binary code to original file.